Kingdom of Fife

 • Ship Inn The Toft Elie KY9 1DT Telephone(01333) 330246

-A cracking pub/restaurant with a cracking beach view, worth the walk from the high street (approx 6-10mins).
+A pub/restaurant with a cracking beach view, worth the walk from the high street (approx 6-10mins).
 Relax in the comfort of the open fires and wood burning stoves.
 During the summer when the tide is out, beach cricket can be viewed from the beach bar (please check fixtures).
-Four hand pulls are available offering a wide range of local, regional and national ales.
-Food is served throughout the pub, featuring there ever popular pub favourites, The Ship Inn’s famous fish and chips as well as championing local shellfish and Scottish seafood.
+Food is served throughout the pub, featuring their ever popular pub favourite, The Ship Inn’s famous fish and chips as well as championing local shellfish and Scottish seafood.
+Food prices are geared more to the second home owners and wealthy tourists than the locals.

 • Freuchie

-Small two roomed pub situated in the village of Freuchie.
-Up to five ales available and at least two ciders.
+This is a thriving, bustling, small two roomed pub situated in the village of Freuchie.
+Up to five ales available and at least three ciders.
+Dark beers tend to feature more in winter, and paler beers in summer.
+Beers are generally from Scottish brewers.
 The bar area is decorated with pump clips from ales that have been sold previously.
-On entering on the right is the lounge furnished with bench seating and has a decent side tv showing free to air sports.
-This pub is an multi award winner within Fife (Ale and Cider Pub of the year) and National (Scottish Pub of the Year) The team are always friendly and willing to share there ale knowledge.
+On entering on the right is the lounge furnished with bench seating and has a decent size tv showing free to air sports.
+This pub is a multi award winner within Fife (Ale and Cider Pub of the year) and National (Scottish Pub of the Year) The team are always friendly and willing to share their ale knowledge.

 • Glenrothes